Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Triggered Abilities: Many cards possess triggered abilities that activate in response to specific events, such as deploying a unit, attacking, or being attacked.
 These abilities can create powerful chain reactions and turn the tide of battle.
  * Mandatory and Optional Interrupts: Some abilities are mandatory interrupts, meaning they must be activated if their trigger condition is met.
 Others are optional interrupts, giving you the choice to activate them by paying a specified cost.
  * Stacking Effects: Multiple card effects can interact and stack with each other.
 Understanding the order in which effects resolve and how they modify each other is essential for accurate gameplay.
+ * Resolution Order: All interrupts, effects, and triggered abilities are resolved in turn-order starting with the currently active player.

 ### B. Changing the Order of Play